openstack-infra/system-config/doc/source/running-your-own.rst

 #.
 Migrate modules/openstack_project/manifests/init.pp
    This gets the public jenkins key embedded in it.

 #.
-Setup an equivalent to modules/openstack_project/files/jenkins_job_builder/config for your project.
+Setup an equivalent to
+   modules/openstack_project/files/jenkins_job_builder/config for your project.
    This is documented in :ref:`stackforge`.
-You should copy defaults.yaml across as-is, and if you want the stock set of python jobs that OpenStack uses, the python-jobs.yaml and pypi-jobs.yaml files too.
+You should copy hooks.yaml and defaults.yaml across as-is, and if you want the stock set of python jobs that OpenStack uses, the python-jobs.yaml and pypi-jobs.yaml files too.
+   Macros.yaml will need to be copied and customised.
+See the jenkins-job-builder docs for information on customisation - failing to customise isn't harmful, but you may find your jobs try to post errors to the OpenStack logging site :).
 Finally setup the list of projects to build in projects.yaml.
 The ``config`` job  with the puppet-lint/syntax and pyflakes job can be particularly useful for ensuring you can push updates with confidence (which needs puppet-modules-jobs.yaml).

 #.
 Migrate modules/openstack_project/files/jenkins/jenkins.default unless you
    are happy with a 12G java memory footprint (which only large busy sites will